Relintai/pandemonium_engine_docs/tutorials/2d/2d_lights_and_shadows.md

 ![](img/light_shadow_cull_disabled.png)

+Note:
-.. note:: `Cull Mode` is set to `Disabled`.
+ `Cull Mode` is set to `Disabled`.
 All three lines cast shadows.

 ![](img/light_shadow_cull_clockwise.png)

+Note:
-.. note:: `Cull Mode` is set to `Clockwise`.
+ `Cull Mode` is set to `Clockwise`.
 Only the top and right lines cast shadows.

 ![](img/light_shadow_cull_counter_clockwise.png)

+Note:
-.. note:: `Cull Mode` is set to `Counter-Clockwise`.
+ `Cull Mode` is set to `Counter-Clockwise`.
 Only the bottom line casts a shadow.
           If `Closed` was set to `on` there would be an additional vertical line on the left which would cast a shadow as well.